sjefvanleeuwen/showcase/README.md

 ## Status

 Very much under construction.
-Started with the back end.
-The schema for the back end can be found here.
+Started with the back end and setting up docker containers and npm scripts.

 ## Setup

 The VSCODE project consists out of Tasks/Launch json configuration.
 On top of this some utilities are installed as NPM packages.
 The scripts that are shipped in package.json with the solution are installed as dev dependencies and these node modules are executed with `npx`.

-## Clone repo
+### Clone repo

 ```
 git clone https://github.com/sjefvanleeuwen/showcase.git